Skip to main content

 Share

-Natural gas is an important energy source for Queensland homes and businesses.
-But as the world targets net zero emissions, the energy mix is evolving – and so is the role that natural gas will play in it.
+Gas is an important energy source for Queensland homes and businesses.
+But the energy mix is evolving – and so is the role that gas will play in it.

 As these remains decompose and are exposed to immense heat and pressure under the surface of the Earth over the course of millions of years, their molecules break down, and the energy stored in their cells produces a naturally occurring hydrocarbon gas mixture.
 This mixture is mostly made up of methane, but can also include carbon dioxide, nitrogen, hydrogen sulphide and helium.